2026 MCAT Study Guide — Everything You Need to Prepare

 How Is the MCAT Scored?

-The MCAT is broken down into 4 sections, each worth a total perfect score of 132 points.
-A perfect MCAT score combining all 4 sections is 528.
+The MCAT is broken into four sections, each worth a maximum score of 132 points.
+A perfect MCAT score combining all four sections is 528.

 Each of the 3 science-related sections has 59 total questions (44 passage-related, and 15 standalone.)
 The CARS section is scored a little differently, but it is still worth the same amount of your total score—132 points.
-The CARS section has 9 passages, which each have 5-7 questions for a total of 53 questions.
+The CARS section has nine passages, each with 5-7 questions, for a total of 53 questions.

 What’s a Good MCAT Score?

-A perfect MCAT score is 528, which requires scoring 132 in each of the 4 sections.
-Of course, a perfect score is not required to get into your top-choice medical schools.
+A perfect MCAT score is 528, which requires scoring 132 in each of the four sections.
+Of course, a perfect score is not required to get into your top-choice medical school.

 A good MCAT score is different for everyone and largely depends on the schools you hope to gain acceptance to.
 Average statistics for recently matriculated medical students will give you an idea of what’s expected, but you should always research exactly what is expected for each school you are applying to.